emacs-mirror/emacs/mps/manual/source/reference/index.rst

     The type of registered :term:`thread` descriptions.

-    In a multi-threaded environment where :term:`incremental`
+    In a multi-threaded environment where :term:`incremental
-    :term:`garbage collection` is used, threads must be registered with the MPS using :c:func:`mps_thread_reg` so that the MPS can examine their state.
+    garbage collection` is used, threads must be registered with the MPS using :c:func:`mps_thread_reg` so that the MPS can examine their state.